alexpyoung/protonvpn-cli-macos/README.md

 |`protonvpn --help`                 | Show help message.                                    |

 All connect options can be used with the `-p` flag to explicitly specify which transmission protocol is used for that connection (either `udp` or `tcp`).

-## Contributing

-If you want to contribute to this project, please read the [contribution guide](https://github.com/ProtonVPN/linux-cli/blob/master/CONTRIBUTING.md).